 That’s why comments like “It’s not Israeli food at all, not even related,” are false.
 Of course it’s related.

 Israel has always been the homeland of the Jewish people, for at least 3,200 years.
 Sorry to be the bearer of real news, but the etymology of the word “Israel” stretches back way farther than 1948.
 For as long as the Jewish people have existed, so too has the holy land of Israel, a central tenet in the Jewish religion.
 Some rabbis have declared that it is a mitzvah to live in Israel, and prayers for a return to Israel and Jerusalem are quite common.
 Israel and the Jewish people have always and will always be connected.

 The same goes for antisemitism and anti-Zionism.

 When anti-Zionists Semites write with whimsy, “You mean Palestinian food?
 Is that a typo?” about food they say is Middle Eastern and not Israeli, they are disputing that the Jewish people have had a presence in the Middle East longer than both Christians and Muslims.
-Throughout the mid-20th century, nearly one million Jewish refugees from countries like Syria, Iraq, Algeria, Egypt and Iran fled their homes due to rising persecution and found a home in Israel.
-Millions of Jews living in Israel today have always lived on the very spot that they're in and across the Middle East, and many of these Jewish refugees brought recipes with them to Israel to continue the culinary traditions of their ancestors.
+Throughout the mid-20th century, nearly one million Jewish refugees from countries like Syria, Iraq, Algeria, Egypt and Iran fled their homes broken link 1due to rising persecution and found a home in Israel.
+Millions of Jews living in Israel today have always lived on the very spot that they’re in and across the Middle East, and many of these Jewish refugees brought recipes with them to Israel to continue the culinary traditions of their ancestors.

 Antisemites seem to believe that, because many Jews today appear to be of European descent, they aren’t indigenous to Israel.
 That is false.
 If the Romans and the Arabs didn’t conquer us and if we weren’t kicked out of the land that was rightfully ours, we always would have been in Israel.
 We always would have been Middle Eastern.